aciobanusebi/book-dim-red/README.md

 - ...

 Directories/Files:

-    "important_photos" = some proofs/ideas written by hand; there are mentioned in the pdf files where needed
+    - **"exercises" = the solved and proposed exercises**

-    "practical exercises" = practical exercises
+    - "important_photos" = some proofs/ideas written by hand; there are mentioned in the pdf files where needed

-    "exercises" = the solved and proposed exercises
+    - "practical exercises" = practical exercises

-    "dimensionality-reduction-roadmap.pdf" = some theory regarding linear algebra or dim. reduction
+    - "dimensionality-reduction-roadmap.pdf" = some theory regarding linear algebra or dim. reduction

 Observations:
 - there are typos